CORONAVIRUS (COVID-19): UPDATED INFORMATION

 Instead of continuing to assess absences for ILR applications against a fixed consecutive 12-month period, the maximum 180-day limit will now apply to any rolling 12-month period during the qualifying period for ILR.
 This is usually five years, but may be less for some routes with accelerated provisions.

-These measures does not apply to spouse visas and further information on those applications is here.
+These measures does not apply to spouse visas.

 Absences during periods of leave before the change